 Wrapping a present doesn't have to be a chore.
 With a few techniques and tips, you'll be able to wrap any shape of present in minutes!
-Let's start with the present below.
-With the picture and video tutorials, you'll understand the basic present-wrapping technique that can then be applied to any shape.
+Use the photo guides to help understand the basic present-wrapping technique that can then be applied to any shape.

 These directions will work for almost any shape of present, but for this tutorial, I'm showing you how I wrapped a DVD for my children.
-(See the photo below.)
+(See the photo above.)

 - Take the item and lay it on the paper.
 Give a little extra on either side before you begin to cut.